-- (i) Members of the Thesis Examination Committee shall be appointed by the Dean upon endorsement of the University Graduate Studies Committee or its equivalent at the recommendation of the relevant Faculty/Institute.
-The Committee shall comprise a chairman and three examiners, of which at least one shall be the external examiner. - (ii) The Chairman of the Thesis Examination Committee shall be nominated from amongst academic members of the Faculty/Institute/School where the student is placed.
+(i) Members of the Thesis Examination Committee shall be appointed by the Dean upon endorsement of the University Graduate Studies Committee or its equivalent at the recommendation of the relevant Faculty/Institute.
+The Committee shall comprise a chairman and three examiners for PhD and two examiners for Master, of which at least one shall be the external examiner.

+- (ii) The Chairman of the Thesis Examination Committee shall be nominated from amongst academic members of the Faculty/Institute/School where the student is placed.
 The main roles of the chairman are to moderate the viva voce and submit a report of the examination to the School. - (iii) The examiners shall be appointed from amongst academic staff or researchers of appropriate seniority, and shall have the expertise and an established reputation in the area of the thesis topic.
 The examiners must have a PhD or equivalent graduate professional qualification, unless with endorsement of the Senate.

 - (iv) The internal examiner must be an academic staff member of the University but he must not be a member of the supervisory committee. - (v) The external examiner is an independent examiner who must not be a member of the University.
-He also must not be a member of the supervisory committee. - (vi) Members of the Thesis Examination Committee shall not in any manner be personally related to each other, to the supervisory committee or to the student who is being examined. - (vii) The appointment of the thesis examination committee for the jointly awarded/dual degree student is subject to any other requirement as specified in the MoA between the two institutions.
+He also must not be a member of the supervisory committee. - (vi) Members of the Thesis Examination Committee shall not in any manner be personally related to each other, to the supervisory committee or to the student who is being examined.
+A personal relationships is defined as: - (a) a family relationship; or - (b) a business/commercial/financial relationship; or - (c) any other personal relationships which may give rise to conflict of interest in the workplace.

+(vii) The appointment of the thesis examination committee for the jointly awarded/dual degree student is subject to any other requirement as specified in the MoA between the two institutions.